-Kristin Sullivan is the founding executive director of Read Fort Worth.
+Anel Mercado is the executive director of Read Fort Worth.
 The organization was formed by Mayor Betsy Price, Fort Worth ISD Superintendent Kent Scribner, civic leaders and the philanthropic community to coordinate a cross-sector, collective impact effort to ensure that 100 percent of third-graders are reading on grade level by 2025.

 Anel has a passion and extensive experience for serving the community in various roles, from mentoring youth and other emerging leaders to engaging key stakeholders at all levels to create avenues for systems change.

 No stranger to the dynamic collective impact work, Anel served as the director of Phoenix-based Thriving Together, a multifaceted partnership serving as a catalyst bringing together different sectors of the community and along the educational continuum to strive for better results in education, for every child, youth and young adult from cradle to career.

 She relocated to Phoenix from Seattle where she served as an educator consultant for the Public Health Department, developing and implementing strategies to reduce health disparities for the Latino community by addressing access to care issues at community and systemic levels.
 Mercado has served on various community nonprofit boards, commissions and is a long-standing supporter of the national Volunteer Income Tax Assistance Program.
 She received her Bachelor of Science in Social Sciences and Cultural Anthropology from the University of Washington.

 Communications and Marketing Consultant